Introduction

 There you have it - the top ways to transfer music from Android or iPhone to your computer.
 You should now have all the information you need to choose the best method for you.
 However, if you still need help choosing, check out our recommended selections below:

-• If you only need to quickly transfer a few tracks, using the inbuilt File Explorer (Windows) may be enough to fulfil your needs.
+- To quickly transfer a few tracks, using the inbuilt File Explorer (Windows) may be just what you need.